 Well, manifesting wealth is the same as manifesting anything else.
 It hinges on three key factors.

 - The strength (and consistency) of your desire.

 - The strength (and consistency) of your belief.

 And if you’re like most people, these three things have already been trained into an ‘unhelpful’ spot.

 Because of this, it’s almost guaranteed that you have sky-high resistance on the topic of your wealth & prosperity.
 It’s also practically guaranteed that you have pitiful beliefs on the topic of wealth & prosperity.
 The only thing you might have a decent foundation of is desire for wealth & prosperity, but even here… most people don’t ‘want’ it as bad as they think they do.

 Because there’s a huge difference between “I want wealth because people on TV have it” and “I want wealth because I know what it’s like to be homeless and I never want that ever again” and “I want wealth because I’m on earth to build empires, touch hearts, and found charities easily & freely… and wealth is a convenient, fitting path towards realizing those soulful dreams of mine.”

 The former sounds like strong desire, but the latter is strong desire.

 Anyway, most people start out like this on the topic of wealth:

-I’ve talked about the 4 levels of belief and 4 levels of desire before, so I won’t get into them here, suffice to say that for massive wealth, Chloe must raise her belief and desire significantly.
-Both ideally as high as possible, while simultaneously soothing her resistance until it’s quite low, or practically insignificant.
+I’ve talked about the four levels of belief and four levels of desire before, so I won’t get into them here, suffice to say that for decent wealth Chloe must raise her belief and desire significantly, while simultaneously soothing her resistance until it’s quite low (or practically insignificant.)